 Exceeding the character limit will cause your message to be segmented into two.
 Businesses will have to pay double the price, which can be significant when sending a large number of SMS.

 Long Codes are the most restrictive type of numbers when it comes to volume.
 They cannot be used to send SMS broadcasts because it has a limit of 1 outbound SMS per second.

-More importantly, SMS sent from a Long Codes can be heavily filtered.
+More importantly, SMS sent from a Long Code can be heavily filtered.
 Delivery may fail when carriers detect broadcasts being sent from a long code.
 It's not known how many SMS you can send before hitting the filter because the way filtering works is ambiguous.

 Business SMS: Frequency and Timing

 When it comes to SMS business messaging, less is more.
 Your customers are more likely to opt-out if they are bombarded with promotional SMS every day.
 We recommend limiting the frequency of SMS broadcasts to once or twice a week.

 The timing of SMS business messaging is just as important.
 Sending SMS at odd hours will not only annoy your customers, but you may also face legal actions.
 Some countries only allow businesses to send promotional messages at certain hours or days.